 SiteGround is one of the most popular services around.
 From a niche service targeted primarily towards techies and geeks, always seeking ways to push technology to ever faster page loading speed, to one of the largest players in the industry.

-In terms of the service, SiteGround offers a number of data centers (4), which you can use in your favour in terms of speed, particularly if you are serving users from a particular region or locality.
+In terms of the service, SiteGround offers a number of data center locations (4), which you can use in your favour in terms of speed, particularly if you are serving users from a particular region or locality.

-With 10GB disk space, CPanel and SSH Access, free daily backups and unmetered data transfer, the setup has all you need.
-When it comes to pricing, SiteGround have some of the prices around, starting from as little as €33/$42year.
+With 10GB disk space, CPanel account and SSH Access, free daily backups, free email accounts, free SSL, unlimited domains and unmetered data transfer, the setup has all you need.
+When it comes to pricing, SiteGround has some of the prices around, starting from as little as €33/$42year.

 WPEngine is one of the more pricey options when it comes to picking up a server for powering your businesses.
 Typical prices from WPEngine start at $35/month and their next tier is $115/month, which is not in the pricing bracket with which we are used to.